 Understandably cotton is what we know and what we are familiar with, but what if there is more out there.
 More comfort and more happiness for our balls :)

-What made me ask this question in the first place, is the that I see bamboo popping up everywhere on Instagram!
+What made me ask this question in the first place, is that I see bamboo popping up everywhere on Instagram!
 Bamboo this, Bamboo that, Bamboo is literally everywhere.

 I get that the inhabitants of the world are now becoming more conscious of their choices after the negative effect we have had on the earth for generations, but I need to ask, can bamboo be the solution?

-Cotton has been a firm favourite throughout time, so much so that it goes all the way back to 5000BC (insane).
+Cotton has been a firm favorite throughout time, so much so that it goes all the way back to 5000BC (insane).
 Previously it was known as the better choice because it is soft, durable and inexpensive.
 Also known to be moisture absorbing, but only small doses…

 Times have certainly changed thanks to research and development…

 Much to my surprise, apparel made from bamboo offers all the benefits of cotton and much more.

 Not only is bamboo softer than cotton, it feels like silk on your body.
 Fabric made from bamboo fibers takes the shape of you, draping your precious goods in what feels like clouds whilst offering you support.

 Unlike its cotton counterpart, Bamboo is moisture absorbent, hypoallergenic and has antibacterial properties…